hyeonji826/hyeonji826/README.md

 # Hello, I'm Hyeonji 👋

 I'm a data analysis and coding learner with an interest in AI-based healthcare software development.
-I use Python, R, and SQL for data analysis and am challenging myself to develop AI models.

 ## Profile
 **Email** | shguswl826@gmail.com <br />